roth-hex-lab/roth-hex-lab.github.io/content/authors/doruk/_index.md

 ---
 # Display name
-title: Hafize Nur Şahbudak
+title: Doruk Bildibay

 # Full name (for SEO)
-first_name: Hafize Nur
+first_name: Doruk
-last_name: Şahbudak
+last_name: Bildibay

 # Username (this should match the folder name)
 authors:
-  - hafize
+  - doruk

 # Is this the primary user of the site?
 superuser: false